rovaughn/platform-docs/platform/manual/graphql-tutorial/customise-schema-views.rst

 **Security**

-Let’s say you have multiple tables which has both public and private data.
+Let’s say you have multiple tables which have both public and private data.
 In this case, you can create a view with just the public data from these tables and only expose this view.

 Now to cater to above use cases, we can create views in Postgres and expose them via GraphQL APIs for querying.